-She has volunteered in several community eye care programs, and in 2006, she attended the Train-the-Trainer program in Vision 2020/Community Eye Health (CEH).
+She volunteered in several community eye care programs, and in 2006, she attended the Train-the-Trainer program in Vision 2020/Community Eye Health (CEH).
 Following this, she became a facilitator in several Vision 2020/CEH workshops in Nigeria, Trinidad, Malaysia, Uganda and Ethiopia.

-In 2010, Dr. Udom became the first optometrist to be awarded the U.K. Commonwealth Professional Fellowship with three months’ professional development.
+In 2010, Dr. Udom became the first optometrist to be awarded the U.K. Commonwealth Professional Fellowship with three months of professional development.
 She was hosted by the WCO, office space was provided by the U.K. College of Optometrists and she was exposed to most eye care organizations, eye hospitals, optometry training institutions and ophthalmic instrument manufacturers in the U.K.

-She has published several papers in both Nigerian and international optometric journals, as well as in International Society for Quality of Life Research journals, and also presented many lectures at professional meetings, conferences and universities in different parts of the world.
+She published several papers in both Nigerian and international optometric journals, as well as in International Society for Quality of Life Research journals, and also presented many lectures at professional meetings, conferences and universities in different parts of the world.

 Dr. Udom served as the first President of Women Optometrists in Nigeria, 2000 – 2004; was the first female President of the Nigerian Optometric Association, 2006 – 2008; first female President, African Council of Optometry: 2008 – 2012; and also served on the Optometrists’ and Dispensing Opticians’ Registration Board of Nigeria, 2009 – 2011.
 She was Primary Care Consultant at Ceejay Vision Centre, Uyo, Nigeria; part-time instructor, Nigerian College of Optometrists and Liaison for Africa, VOSH International.